Havok (character): Return and Schism

-Havok and Polaris are seen joining Wolverine's side due to Polaris wanting to keep herself away from her father Magneto.
+Havok and Polaris join Wolverine's side during "Schism" to Polaris wanting to keep herself away from her father Magneto.
 Shortly after they arrived back on Earth, the duo is encouraged by Wolverine to lead X-Factor Investigations after Jamie Madrox's death.
 Jamie returns to life shortly after, but Havok remains with X-Factor for a while.
 Polaris decides to remain with the team even after he leaves.